na-na-hi/renget/archive/tomoyocard.md

   - **STORES:** mall, bookstore, clothing store, grocery store, florist
   - **OUTINGS:** hotel room, museum, nature park, amusement park, arcade, beach, club, pool, street, train, bar, church, cinema, hot springs, restaurant

-- The jacketless outfit is used in your house and Tomoyo's, but if you prefer that she wears it everywhere you can add `&casual=true` to every image URL.
+- The jacketless outfit is used in your house and Tomoyo's, but if you prefer that she wears it everywhere you can add `&jacketless=true` to every image URL.
 The beach and pool backgrounds will always have the bikini sprite set.
 You can use it anywhere by adding `&bikini=true` to image URLs, though.
 The nude sprite set will be used at any time that Tomoyo gets naked, or on the hot_springs background.
 The URL parameter for it is `nude=true`.

 ### Sprites